 - Imposter syndrome, feeling they don’t deserve their position, not owning their accomplishments or expertise.

-- Double bind: When women do the same thing as men but it is viewed less favorably, such as asking for a salary increase can be seen as assertiveness by men but greed coming from a woman.
+- Double bind: When women do the same thing as men but it is viewed less favorably.
+For instance, asking for a salary increase can be seen as assertive men do it but greedy if a woman does.

 - Not knowing how to balance humility and confidence.